crossplane/docs/content/v1.13/concepts/environment-configs.md

 Crossplane supports multiple EnvironmentConfigs, each acting as a unique data store.

+A Composition defines access to one or more EnvironmentConfigs.

+When Crossplane creates a composite resource, Crossplane creates a unique copy of the defined EnvironmentConfigs for that composite resource.

+The composite resource can read and write data to their unique EnvironmentConfig.

+{{<hint "important" >}}
+EnvironmentConfigs are unique to each composite resource.
+A composite resource can't read data in an EnvironmentConfig written by another composite resource.
+{{< /hint >}}

 ## Enable EnvironmentConfigs
 EnvironmentConfigs are an alpha feature.
 Alpha features aren't enabled by default.